 In the negotiation phase all parties have an opportunity to express their needs and agree on their respective responsibilities.
-The principals agree on strategy, resources, roles, timeline, etc. In reality, the certifier might, for example, have to convince a user representative that allowing users to hold administrative privileges is unacceptable, or persuade a DAA the level of residual risk claimed by the certifier.
-The draft SSAA resulting from the registration phase provides a framework for the negotiations.
+The Certifier must exercise skills whose relevance to the C&A process might be surprising.
+These include listening skills, written and oral communication skills, and the power to persuade.
+In principle, the idea is not that the key players lock themselves in a room until they agree on what must be done, in that compliance with statutory constraints is mandatory.
+Instead the principals agree on strategy, resources, roles, timeline, etc. In reality, the certifier might have to, for example, convince a user representative that allowing users to hold administrative privileges is unacceptable, or persuade a DAA the level of residual risk claimed by the certifier.
+The draft System Security Authorization Agreement (SSAA) resulting from the registration phase provides a framework for the negotiations.
 The DITSCAP identifies three key negotiation tasks:

-• Review the draft SSAA for accuracy and completeness, updating as necessary.

-- Conduct a review of the certification requirements, modifying the SSAA as necessary. - Approve the SSAA, which constitutes the blueprint for the balance of the certification process.
+- Review the draft SSAA for accuracy and completeness, updating as necessary. - Conduct a review of the certification requirements, modifying the SSAA as necessary.